puppetlabs/puppet-instruqt-tracks/build-a-bolt-inventory-file-on-linux/05-wrapup-and-feedback/assignment.md

  - Ran the script against a group of targets defined in the inventory file.
  - Tested your knowledge to make sure you've got it down.

+Want to try it out in your own environment?
+Visit the companion [Job Aid](https://puppet-kmo.gitbook.io/lab-aids/-MZKPjwKRKKFuXxxy7ge/build-a-bolt-inventory-file-on-linux).

 Want to learn more about Bolt or Puppet?
 Check out these resources:
 - [Bolt Docs](https://puppet.com/docs/bolt/latest/bolt.html)
 - [Puppet Compass](https://learn.puppet.com/)
 - [Puppet Community Slack channel](https://slack.puppet.com/)

-To access the commands used throughout this lab, check out the companion [Lab Aid](https://puppet-kmo.gitbook.io/lab-aids/-MZKPjwKRKKFuXxxy7ge/build-a-bolt-inventory-file-on-linux).

 Have ideas for improvement?
 Submit a pull request on [Github](https://github.com/puppetlabs/puppet-practice-labs/tree/main/build-a-bolt-inventory-file-on-linux) or reach out to us directly at <a href="mailto:education@puppet.com">education@puppet.com</a>.